tariq87/transitgatewayautomation/README.md

 <p>This tool will create a transit gateway with default settings</p>
 <p>Will also create transit gateway with custom settings</p>
 <p>Will create security domains</p>
+<p>Security domains are nothing but custom route tables</p>
 <p>Will attach VPC to security domains</p>
 <p>Will let you create segmented routing using security domains</p>
+<p>So any 2 or more vpc's in the same security domain will be able to talk to eachother</p>
+<p>Suppose you have 3 vpc's A,B,C all attached to a single transit gateway, by default they all will be able to talk to eachother, but if you want that vpc C should not be talking to vpc A and B,then we create 2 security domains, say secdomain1 and secdomain2, we put vpc A and B in secdomain1 and vpc C in secdomain2.
+Now you have segmented routing where A and B are able to talk to eachother because they are in the same security domain but cannot talk to vpc C because of different security domain</p>

 ---------------------------------------------------------------------